golosio/ngpu_cortical_circuits_paper/README.txt

 ======================================================================
-Balanced networks of excitatory and inhibitory AdEx neurons (folder balanced_network)
+Balanced networks of excitatory and inhibitory AdEx neurons (folder balanced_AdEx)
 ======================================================================
-Comparison of balanced networks of excitatory and inhibitory AdEx neurons simulations based on NEST and NeruronGPU
+Comparison of balanced networks of excitatory and inhibitory AdEx neurons with couductance-based synapses modeled by alpha function, simulated with NEST and NeruronGPU using 5th order Runge-Kutta with adaptive step size
 ----------------------------------------------------------------------

 The subfolders contain Python scripts for balanced network simulations based on NEST 2.20 and NeuronGPU 1.6.0 and scripts for evaluating building time and simulation time at varying number of neurons and number of connections.